Chřibská: History

-The first written mentioned of Chřibská is from 1352.
-It was located at the trading road from Bohemia to the Lusatia.
-It became part of the possessions of the family of Wartenberg from Děčín, and in 1614 of the Kinsky family.
-Town rights had been granted in 1570, and in 1596 a militia was founded for defense.
+The first written mention of Chřibská is from 1352.
+It was part of the Kamenice estate, owned by the Wartenberg family until 1614, when it was bought by the Kinsky family.
+Town rights were granted in 1570.

-Until 1918, Kreibitz was part of the Austrian monarchy (Austria side after the compromise of 1867), in the Rumburg (Rumburk) District, one of the 94 Bezirkshauptmannschaften in Bohemia.

 Along with other parts of the former Austrian Empire, Chřibská became part of Czechoslovakia in 1919.
-From 1938, after the Munich Agreement regarding the Sudetenland, until 1945, Chřibská was part of Varnsdorf District.
+From 1938 to 1945, after the Munich Agreement, Chřibská was annexed by Nazi Germany and administered as part of Reichsgau Sudetenland.
 The expulsion of Germans after World War II in 1945–1946 reduced the population.

-Since 10 October 2006 Chřibská is a town again.
+In 2006, the town status was returned to Chřibská.

+Demographics

 Economy

 The oldest running glass production in Europe is located in Horní Chřibská.
 It was founded shortly after 1500 by the German-Bohemian glass-maker family Friedrich.

+Transport

+The train station Chřibská on the railway line Děčín–Rumburk, which serves the town, is located east of the town in the territory in neighbouring Rybniště.

 Sights

-The landmark of Chřibská is the Church of Saint George.
+The main landmark of Chřibská is the Church of Saint George.
 The original Gothic church was rebuilt in the Renaissance style in 1596.
 Later it was modified in the Gothic style again, and two Baroque chapels were added.